A marmot spends 80% of its life below ground

 One of the defensive features of this animal is its voice.
 One marmot ‘stands guard’ over a colony while they look for food above ground.
 If it spots a predator, it makes a loud whistling sound.
 When other animals hear this, they run into their burrows and tunnels to escape danger.
 They make other sounds such as chattering and clicking.
 They even have a sound that is similar to a scream.
 All of these sounds are a unique form of communication between these ground squirrels.

-These animals make their homes in small spaces or in areas that are hard to access.
+Marmots are animals that make their homes in small spaces or in areas that are hard to access.
 This could be a crevice in a rock or a burrow beneath a collection of boulders.
 Many of their predators can’t gain access to these burrows and tunnels.
 This is another way they can escape an enemy or stay out of sight while scanning the area.

 These animals are active during the day.
 Many of them lay on rocks sunning themselves in the morning, then look for food.
 Most of them are social animals and live in colonies with 10 to 20 other animals.
 However, some species live by themselves or with just one other marmot.
 This is a shy animal with a lot of predators.
 It prefers to stay underground and out of sight most of the time.